chunkyen/rtmp-nginx-docker-lab/README.md

 -  NGINX2 container will receive RTMP from NGINX1 (via port 1936).
 It will also host the HLS webpage (via port 8081) for client to stream video.
 - NGINX-LB function as a load balancer to proxy the client request (via port 80) to the 2 backend NGINX container (8080 and 8081)

+# Getting Started
+Refer to the lab guide in the instructions folder

 # To Do